-Bikepacking bags are normally £75 – £120 but can be picked up more cheaply, but I’ll be brutally honest I’ve not seen a cheaper seat bag yet that won’t badly swing, sag or break.
-The clips used aren’t great on many and the fabric on the seat packs isn’t reinforced or rubberised to stop movement, there is also probably no valve hidden in the bag for air to escape etc.
+Decent bikepacking bags are normally £75 – £120 but can be picked up more cheaply, but I’ll be honest I’ve not seen a cheaper seat bag yet that won’t badly swing, sag or break.
+However compared to panniers and a rack they are about the same price…..so why is it cheaper?

 Because the main investment to consider is not the bags but the cost of upgrading kit to light and small items that perform just as well but fit into the reduced space of bikepacking bags – this is not cheap.
 Sleeping bags will cost £300 tents £250+, sleeping mats £100 etc. With panniers it is much easier to pop out to Decathalon and buy cheap bulky and heavy kit and just load the pannier space up and head off.